wp-plugins/youtube-video-sitemap-generator/README.txt

 Tags: Sitemap, video, youtube
 Requires at least: 3.5.1
 Tested up to: 4.1.1
-Stable tag: 1.0.2
+Stable tag: 1.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Scan your site for youtube links in both post content and meta tags and create a xml video sitemap file on the fly.

-You can scan custom post types along with pages and posts.

 == Description ==